 Information for practices, employers and others who are coordinating the payment of annual retention fees on behalf of an architect.

-You can use this Fee Form to let us know who you are paying for and/or provide us with an up-to-date list of your architect employees.
+If we have not been in touch with you, but you want to pay for architects, you can use this Fee Form to let us know who you are paying for and/or provide us with an up-to-date list of your architect employees.

 If you can’t find the answer to your question here, you may wish to check the FAQs for those paying for themselves, as these contain additional details.
 Alternatively you can contact us and we’ll be happy to help.